How to Set Short-Term and Long-Term Financial Goals

 Short-Term Financial Goals

 • Set a budget.
 Budgets can help you track your spending and prevent money from slipping through the cracks.
-Write down your expenses and think of ways where you can save.
-Use a budgeting app like Mint, or any system you’re comfortable with.
+Write down your expenses and think of ways you can save.
+Use a budgeting app like Mint or any system you’re comfortable with.

 • Build your emergency fund.
 Financial experts recommend saving enough to cover 3 to 6 months of monthly expenses.
 It can cover your needs in case you lose your job or have unexpected expenses, like hospital bills or house repairs.